Our 16 Biggest Questions About This Week’s Game of Thrones

 I’m sensing a crossover opportunity.

-Did you also scream, “DEAR GOD NOT TORMUUUUUUUUUND!?”
+Did you also scream, “DEAR GOD NOT TORMUUUUUUUUND!?”

 Obviously, yes.
 You did.
 You are only human after all.
 You also cried out in terror when Jorah dangled from Drogon’s back and yelled, “Oh hell no,” when Jon slipped below the ice.
 Or was that just me?